 How to make Tapa Prints

-In part two of our Fiji village news story, we join Debra and her team bringing enough books, pencils, stationery, skipping ropes, footballs for the whole school of 230 students.
+In part two of this Fiji village archive story, a visiting team brought books, pencils, stationery, skipping ropes, footballs, and learning supplies for a local school.

 How to make Tapa Prints